 She shined her cellphone in my face.

-While she was exploding, I may have also mentioned she should hang up on her sister for calling in the middle of the night.
-I could have been nicer about that.
-I’m sure I can always be nicer about anything, when there is a godlike light shining in my eyes.
+I may have mentioned she should hang up on her sister for calling in the middle of the night.
+I could have been nicer about that, I’m sure.
+I can always be nicer about anything, when there is godlike light shining in my eyes.
 But I’ve never received HALLELUJAH PRAISE THE LIGHT very well, which is why, at night, I read on my Kindle, rather than my cell.
 Paint me sensory sensitive, I guess?

 All it takes is a beautiful fake smile to hide an injured soul, and they will never notice how broken you really are.